Kaal Bhairav Rahasya: Season 1

 Meanwhile, Rahul falls in love with Gauri.
 Preeti and Gauri's father accept their love but Gauri decides to wait till there is peace in the village.
 The story focuses on the search for the nine golden shiva lingas.
 Still pretending to be innocent, Namrata and Gauri look for them together by following Gauri's dreams though Namrata wants to kill Gauri once the search is over.
 Also searching for the idols are Rahul, Dr. Srivastava and CID Officer Yash Pal.

-Namrata is secretly helped by her friend Latika (Simar Kaur Suri) who has kidnapped Data Thakur and Lakhan Pal to keep them quiet.
+Namrata is secretly helped by her friend Latika (Simar Kaur Suri) who has kidnapped Data Thakur and Lakhanpal to keep them quiet.
 Namrata succeeds in finding five of the nine shiva lingas.
 Gradually, Gauri becomes aware of Namrata's true intentions.
-She succeeds in rescuing Data Thakur and Lakhan Pal and they join forces to expose Namrata.
+She succeeds in rescuing Data Thakur and Lakhanpal and they join forces to expose Namrata.
 In trying to obtain another shiva linga, Namrata and Rahul meet a man who has the idol.
 Namrata emotionally manipulates him and he shows her how she can use magic to control Rahul.
 Latika tries to dissuade her but is rejected by Namrata.
 Namrata uses the magic on Rahul who tries to kill Gauri on Namrata's orders when she tells him about Namrata.
 Gauri is saved by Latika who seemingly mends her ways.

-It is then revealed that Inder is still alive and living under the identity of Seth ji.
+It is then revealed that Indra is still alive and living under the identity of Seth ji.
 He faked his death to obtain the nine idols for money.
-Latika is revealed to be Inder's second wife who has been working with him.
+Latika is revealed to be Indra's second wife who has been working with him.
 She tries to kill Rahul in the temple but Namrata, who has reformed and is ready to repent, saves Rahul.
 She runs and pin Latika to the wall by stabbing with a trishool in her stomach.
-Inder gets furious seeing Latika die, pick up knife and in turn stabs Namrata in her stomach who dies in Rahul's arms.
+Indra gets furious seeing Latika die, pick up knife and in turn stabs Namrata in her stomach who dies in Rahul's arms.

 However, the temple is surrounded by angry villagers.
-Inder threatens them that he has hidden bombs all across the village and will detonate them.
+Indra threatens them that he has hidden bombs all across the village and will detonate them.
 At that moment, Rudra, the truck driver who claimed to be a messenger of God, is revealed to be none than Lord Kaal Bhairav in disguise, and comes to aid Rahul, Gauri and the other villagers.
-He kills Inder and restores the shiva lingas to the temple, and disappears along with Shambhu Baba, who is revealed to be his mount (vaahan).
+He kills Indra and restores the shiva lingas to the temple, and disappears along with Shambhu Baba, who is revealed to be his mount (vaahan).